Otis R. Bowen Center for Human Services, Inc.

 Total Internship positions: 6

-The Otis R. Bowen Center for Human Services, Inc., is a private not-for-profit, comprehensive community behavioral health that now serves 10 counties of northeast and North Central at 31 service locations.
-The Center employs approximately 750 staff members.
+The Otis R. Bowen Center for Human Services, Inc., is a private not-for-profit, comprehensive community behavioral health that now serves 17 counties of northeast and North Central at several service locations.
+The Center employs approximately 1,300 staff members.
 Bowen Center has been accredited by the Joint Commission on Accreditation of Healthcare Organizations (JCAHO) since 1980.
 We provide a full continuum of services including acute inpatient care, residential/transitional services, community based rehabilitation and comprehensive outpatient services.
-During fiscal year 2012, Bowen Center served 16, 277 individuals residing in eight counties across northeast and north central Indiana.
+During fiscal year 2018, Bowen Center served 24,558 individuals residing in 55 counties.
 Those served are predominantly rural and of low income.
-Forty-one percent of the families served had total annual income of less than $10,000 dollars.
-Fully 63% had total annual family income of less than $20,000.

 It should be noted that monthly didactic training is located at the Four County Counseling Center main office location in Logansport, IN.
 Depending on office assignment, interns may be required to travel approximately 1-2 hours for monthly didactic training.
 The Otis R. Bowen Center for Human Services is a member of the National Health Service Corps (NHSC) loan repayment program.